 An indemnity agreement can be part of a contract (a rental agreement, for example), or a separate document (in construction, for example).

-Indemnity Agreements and Dangerous Activities
+Indemnity Agreements and State Laws

 Types of Indemnity Agreements

-Typical Parts of an Indemnity Agreement
+Parts of an Indemnity Agreement

-The specific form of an indemnity agreement varies by state law.
+The specific form of an indemnity agreement varies by state law and by use.
+Some contracts are a simple one-page agreement, while others are long and complex.
 This is a general overview of what you might find in an indemnity agreement.

-- The Indemnitee - the person wanting protection
+- The Indemnitee: The person wanting protection.

-- The Indemnifier - the person promising (warranting) to minimize harm to the indemnitee
+- The Indemnifier: The person promising (warranting) to minimize harm to the indemnitee.

 The indemnity agreement may describe consideration (usually a sum of money) that will be used to secure the agreement.
 The agreement will state the specific terms under which the indemnitee will be held harmless.
 Sometimes, consideration can be approval of the agreement.